 Why buy a floodlight security camera

 Anyone considering installing security cameras outside their home should look at a floodlight camera first.
 These devices combine lights, a camera, and (in most cases) continuous power in one easy package.
 The motion-activated lights also provide a valuable safety feature, helping make sure you don’t trip on that package left in your driveway.
-Plus, most have built-in sirens you can activate as a deterrent to anyone creeping around your property.
+Plus, most have built-in sirens you can activate to deter anyone from creeping around your property.

-Floodlight security cameras are predominantly wired, which means they are hardwired to your electrical system, like a light fixture.
+Floodlight security cameras generally hardwire to your electrical system, like a light fixture.
 They still operate wirelessly to transmit video using your home’s Wi-Fi.
 Some have a backup battery built-in, and one I tested (the Arlo Pro 3 Floodlight camera) can be completely wireless, working just off battery.

-Floodlight cameras cost between $99 and $300 and, in general, come with the same camera technology as standard outdoor cameras.
-The Google Nest Cam with Floodlight, the Wyze Cam Floodlight, the Arlo Pro 3 Floodlight, and the Ring Floodlight Cam Pro all essentially take the companies’ flagship cameras and stick 2,000 to 3,000 lumens of motion-activated light on them.
-The camera is controlled in the same way and with the same features as the regular outdoor camera, but you get the added option of light control, which is what makes this an excellent upgrade to standard motion-activated lighting.
+Floodlight cameras cost between $99 and $350 and, in general, come with the same camera technology as standard outdoor cameras.
+The Google Nest Cam with floodlight, the Wyze Cam Floodlight, the Arlo Pro 3 Floodlight, and the Ring Floodlight Cam Pro all essentially take the companies’ flagship cameras and stick 2,000 to 3,000 lumens of motion-activated light on them.
+The camera is controlled in the same way and with the same features as the regular outdoor camera, but you get the added option of light control, making this an excellent upgrade to standard motion-activated lighting.